Skip to content

 For high-income earners, the combination of aggressive tax deductions and ongoing production income makes oil well investing one of the strongest strategies available under the current tax code.
 Our complete guide to investing in oil and gas walks through the full process from start to finish.

-These are target ranges, not guarantees.
-What you actually earn depends on each well's productivity, prevailing commodity prices, and how tightly the operator controls costs.
-The strongest results come from well-managed programs drilling in proven formations.
-Model your own scenario with our well ROI estimator.
+Ranges above reflect industry-typical operational variables, not returns on a specific program.
+What any investor actually earns depends on each well's productivity, prevailing commodity prices, and operator cost discipline.
+Strong outcomes tend to come from well-managed programs drilling in proven formations with solid offset data.
+Model scenarios with our well ROI estimator.

 Tax Advantages That Amplify Returns